 How does borrowing for school work for international students?

-Other than that, borrowing for school works a lot like it would for a US citizen or permanent resident.
+If you’re an international student, borrowing for school is a lot like it is for a US citizen or permanent resident.
 You can typically apply online either with or without a US citizen as a cosigner.
-Some lenders consider your and your cosigner’s credit history, while others might look at your academic standing, personal finances and earning potential.
+Some lenders consider you and your cosigner’s credit history, while others might look at your academic standing, personal finances and earning potential.

 What student loans are available for international students?

-International students have four main options when it comes to paying for school:
+International students have three main options when it comes to borrowing for school:

 Option 1: Private student loans with a cosigner